-Heart Bomb 2018: Spread the Love for Historic Places
+Heart Bombing: Spread the Love for Historic Places

 Unfamiliar with the concept?
 It's simple, really.
 Heart bombing is the act of showering an older or historic place with tangible expressions of affection and devotion—preferably with lots of other place-lovers in tow.